Alpy81/Alpy81/README.md

 ### Hi there 👋 my name is Alperen

 # 💫 About Me:
-🔭 I’m a Junior Full Stack Developer<br>🌱 Actually I’m still working with JavaScript, React, Node.js and learning Python<br>💬 Ask me about Trading Forex, Stucks and Cryptocoins<br>⚡ Fun fact: I would like to chill next to a silverback Gorilla in his peaceful moment ..
+🔭 I’m a Junior Full Stack Developer<br>🌱 Actually I’m still working with JavaScript, React, Node.js and learning to code with ABAP for SAP Applications<br>💬 Ask me about Trading Forex, Stucks and Cryptocoins<br>⚡ Fun fact: I would like to chill next to a silverback Gorilla in his peaceful moment ..

 ## 🌐 Socials: